distributeaid/next-website-v2/README.md

 3.Open <http://localhost:3000> with your browser to see the result.
 You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

+## Choosing an Issue

+Choose an unassigned issue from the [Issue's page on Github](https://github.com/distributeaid/next-website-v2/issues) or see which issues are `Ready for Work` in the [DA Project Board](https://github.com/orgs/distributeaid/projects/15).
+Note: issues labeled `Good first issue` are ideal for newcomers.
+Once chosen, be sure to assign yourself to the issue and mark the issue as `In Progress`.

 ## Branching & Workflows

-We'll have a long-running branch(saga) and short-lived branches that will be used to develop parts of the website.
+We'll have a long-running branch(**saga**) and short-lived branches that will be used to develop parts of the website.
 An example of a short-lived branch would be feat/about-us.
-Always ensure you're working on a seperate branch to avoid merge conflicts
+Always ensure you're working on a seperate branch to avoid merge conflicts.

+## Coding Conventions / Best Practices

+- Try to avoid using raw #hexadecimal values.
+View `/src/stylesheets/` or `tailwind.config.ts` to see color value names.
+- Try to use Radix Ui's component library and use tailwind Css for supplimentary styling.

+## Project Structure

+We are using a [Next project structure](https://nextjs.org/docs/app/getting-started/project-structure).

+### `/public/`

+Contains images and documents that are used in different pages or components.

+### `/src/`

+Most of the files you may be working with live inside the `/src/` folder.

+#### `/src/app/`

+Contains the main pages for routing, meaning `/src/app/[foldername]/page.tsx` would route to the `/[foldername]` page on the website.

+#### `/src/components/`

+Each page is made up of multiple components that will be imported onto that specific page.

 ## Running checks